 Aave is one such project.
 The company, which until the pandemic operated out of East London’s start-up hub, is a loans company that lets you lend and borrow cryptocurrencies with hefty interest.
 The project, still in its infancy and thus highly risky, offers annual yields of, in many cases, well over 10%, giving long-term crypto investors a way to put their money to work while they wait for their virtual piles of money to change in value.

 And Aave has a token, also called AAVE, that powers the whole thing.
 You can earn AAVE by locking it up within the protocol and you can trade AAVE on exchanges—just like you can trade Bitcoin or Ethereum.
 On exchanges, its price changes each day.
-Since AAVE’s market cap is comparatively small, it often fluctuates wildly.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+Since AAVE’s market cap is comparatively small, it often fluctuates wildly.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.

 What is the Aave protocol?